primbayev/python-project-lvl1/README.md

 rule of the game.
 In the case of **brain-even** it is:
 **Answer "yes" if number even otherwise answer "no".**
 After this message starts first round.
+In each round will appear random number.
+Your task is to type *yes* if number is even.
+Otherwise type *no*.

 [![asciicast](https://asciinema.org/a/50NLp1QcSPt6RK551uloIo760.svg)](https://asciinema.org/a/50NLp1QcSPt6RK551uloIo760)